dCache/dcache-book2/install.md

 [dCacheDomain/admin] declares that the admin service is to be run in the dCacheDomain domain.

 Example:
-This is an example for the **mylayout.conf** file of a single node DCACHE with several domains.
+This is an example for the **mylayout.conf** file of a single node dCache with several domains.

     [dCacheDomain]
     [dCacheDomain/topo]